adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/password/v1/password/README.md

 1. `./jcr:title` - defines the label to use for this field
 2. `./hideTitle` - if set to `true`, the label of this field will be hidden
 3. `./name` - defines the name of the field, which will be submitted with the form data
-4. `./default` - defines the default value of the field
-5. `./description` - defines a help message that can be rendered in the field as a hint for the user
+4. `./description` - defines a help message that can be rendered in the field as a hint for the user
-6. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
+5. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
-7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
+6. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
-8. `./readOnly` - if set to `true`, the filed will be read only
+7. `./readOnly` - if set to `true`, the filed will be read only

 ## Client Libraries
 The component provides a `core.forms.components.password.v1.runtime` client library category that contains the Javascript runtime for the component.